MKcoolguy/Matteo-Personal-Website/content/featured/HalcyonTheme/index.md

   - Pandas
 ---

-A Trading bot utilzing various different technical indicators and an emsemble learner to evaluate and execute trades.
+A Trading bot utilzing various different technical indicators and an ensemble learner to evaluate and execute trades.